cs-ieee-ist/cs-essentials/content/topics/bash/customization.md

 ### Special characters

-As you might have seen there is a lot of weird characters in your PS1.
+As you might have seen there is a lot of weird characters in the PS1.
 So lets start by understanding what each one does.

 | Character | Description |
 | ------ | ----------- |